 Why are there no term limits for Congress?

-Congress has no term limits because imposing them would require members of Congress to vote away their own jobs — passing a constitutional amendment by a two-thirds majority in both chambers.
+Congress has no term limits because imposing them would require members of Congress to vote away their own jobs — passing a constitutional amendment by a two-thirds majority in both chambers, then ratification by 38 states.
 Career politicians who benefit from long incumbency have consistently blocked the required votes.
-In 1995, a term limits amendment failed in the House despite strong public support.
+In 1995, a term-limits amendment failed in the House despite strong public support.
 More recent bills have not even reached floor votes.

 Does Congress have term limits?